abe-winter/pg13-py/README.md

 **docs** at http://pg13.readthedocs.org/en/latest/

 pg13 is a SQL evaluator for python designed for testing.
 Normally when you want to test an application with database dependencies, you have three equally bad options:

-1. use standard mocking frameworks that make you specify the output of the DB call (bad because it's extra work and because you're feed the test the right answer)
+1. **artisanal mocking**: standard mocking frameworks make you specify the output of every DB call
+ * bad because it's extra work, maintenance nightmare, and you're feeding the test the right answer
-2. have a running copy of the database (bad because your tests are less portable, slower, and may have inter-test data dependencies)
+2. **local db**: have a running copy of the database
+ * bad because your tests are less portable, slower, and may have inter-test data dependencies
-3. test everything but the DB interaction (bad because you're not testing a big part of your app)
+3. **everything but**: test everything but the DB interaction
+ * bad because you're not testing a big part of your app

 pg13 takes a different approach:
 * SQL is simulated in python